His aim: helping a woman trapped inside a Mexico City building, before it's too late.

 Muncie's story was one of countless tales of survival after the devastating quake, which killed hundreds of thousands of people

-Another: a 4-month-old baby who spent four days alone in the rubble and was unconscious and extremely dehydrated.
+Another survivor story: a 4-month-old baby who spent four days alone in the rubble and was unconscious and extremely dehydrated.
 No one knew if she would live or die.

-Last year, CNN spoke with the girl and her family from her new home in Miami about the miracles it took to save her life
+In 2015, CNN spoke with the girl and her family from her new home in Miami about the miracles it took to save her life

 Rescuers found Genelle Guzman-McMillan 27 hours after the north tower of the World Trade Center in New York collapsed on top of her on September 11, 2001.